fred144/gun-gen-guide-spd/README.md

 user@console:~$ cd src
 user@console:~$ runTheMatrix.py -w upgrade -l 34601.0 --dryRun
 ```
-34601.0 is the workflow number, which is linked to a detector geometry version (in this case, version 2026V76 which we can change).
+34601.0 is the workflow number, which is linked to a detector geometry version (in this case, version 2026V76 which we can change if needed).

 ```console
 user:~$ ls